Applications of Machine Learning in Constraining Multi-Scalar Models: Strategy

-Network training was carried out on an GPU, while additional calculations were executed on an CPU.
+The first two networks provide faster inference but lower accuracy when operating on raw data, whereas net-3 and net-4 achieve higher accuracy at the cost of increased computational time.
+The number of layers and neurons in the networks was selected to optimize the tune-up between accuracy and computational efficiency.
+Consequently, this combination of simpler and more complex networks enables high overall accuracy while maintaining efficient inference speed.

+For this study, the neural networks were trained on an NVIDIA GeForce RTX 4090 GPU with 24\,GB of VRAM.
+Inference and additional computations were performed on a desktop computer equipped with an Intel Core i9-13900K CPU (24 cores) and 128 GB of RAM.
+All cases under comparison were evaluated under identical conditions, with calculations executed in parallel across all available CPU cores.

+Training was performed using datasets containing $10^6$--$10^7$ samples, over 500 training epochs with a batch size of $2^{14}$ samples.
+The training time ranged from 10 to 60 minutes, depending on the network size, and required up to 2\,GB of GPU memory.

 Since Wolfram Mathematica is widely used in the high-energy physics (HEP) community, all ML and numerical analyses were conducted within {\tt Mathematica} to ensure compatibility with existing HEP packages.
 The functions and networks, together with computational examples are available at \href{https://github.com/jurciukonis/ML-for-multiples}{{\tt https://github.com/jurciukonis/ML-for-multiples}}.